marcolax22/datamanagement_weidmann/README.md

 The data from Parl Gov you can find [here](http://www.parlgov.org/).

+### Install packages

+Open up the R Code trough the R Project `datamanagement_weidmann` to run the code.
+With this code you install all required packages, if there are not installed on your device up to yet.
+After all packages are successfully installed, you are able to run the code [R Code](#r-code) and [PostgreSQL](#postgresql) without installing any further packages.

 ### R Code

 The R Code of the Data Project can be found in the file `datamanagement_R.R`.
 Open up the R Code trough the R Project `datamanagement_weidmann` to run and load the data correctly.